Terms of Service

 - Resell the service to third parties without a reseller agreement

-API Locker is free during public beta.
+API Locker is currently free.
 We will notify you in advance of any move to paid plans, and you'll have the option to export your data or close your account before any charges apply.

-We do our best to keep the service running, but during beta there is no uptime SLA.
+We do our best to keep the service running, but there is currently no uptime SLA.
 API Locker runs on Cloudflare's global edge network.
 If Cloudflare has an incident, we probably do too.
 We recommend monitoring the health of your critical workflows independently.

 When you proxy a request, API Locker forwards it to the provider you chose (OpenAI, Stripe, etc.).
 We are not responsible for the availability, pricing, accuracy, or conduct of those providers.
 Their terms apply to the portion of your workflow that lives on their infrastructure.